 It allows you to observe people

-Especially if you are doing your Karma Yoga work in contact with other people, from the depth of your meditative awareness you’ll focus on their behaviour and start studying them, a bit like a naturalist.
-You’ll observe adorable people most of the times, but also detestable ones.
-They have no idea of what a yoga path looks like and they will probably treat you like their slave.
+Especially if you are doing your Karma Yoga work in contact with other people, from the depth of your meditative awareness, you’ll focus on their behavior and start studying them, a bit like a naturalist.
+You’ll observe adorable people most of the time, but also detestable ones.
+They have no idea of what a yoga path looks like, and they will probably treat you like their slave.
 This will hardly test your patience and your control over your instincts.
-All this will make you become more tolerant, patient, empathic and willing to help others.
+All this will make you more tolerant, patient, empathic, and willing to help others.

 It trains you to BE the change you wan to see around you

 You’ll learn to take action!
-Not only for your own freedom and happiness, but at a much larger scale.
-Selfless service expands your awareness far beyond your personal sphere and makes you want to participate, contribute and be present to make a real change in the world around you.
+Not only for your freedom and happiness but at a much larger scale.
+Selfless service expands your awareness far beyond your personal sphere and makes you want to participate, contribute, and be present to make a real change in the world around you.

 It strengthens the awareness of your True-Self

 It doesn’t matter whether you are an engineer or a banker, while you wipe floors and bring away dirty teacups you face your weaknesses, your fears and the darkest parts of your personality, anger, envy, egoism.
-You are forced to reflect about them to carry on in your duties and this helps you to liberate the purest and brightest form of your Self.
+You are forced to reflect on them to carry on in your duties, and this helps you to liberate the purest and brightest form of your Self.

 So how all this would lead you to become a better yoga teacher?